 Viewing films is a REQUIRED and essential part of this course.
-You are responsible for viewing the movie on your own time; they will not be screened during class time.
+You are responsible for viewing the movie independently; they will not be screened during class time.
 You may need to purchase some films to view them multiple times.
-Please note that the cost of access to the movies is offset by the fact that there are no books to buy.
+Please note that the cost of access to the movies is offset because there are no books to buy.